theakhinabraham/theakhinabraham/README.md

 My 1-month Internship program with Techgentsia as an App Developer exposed me to work life and office environment.
 I grasped team management and team leadership.
 Above all, I realised that you can't hate the work that you enjoy.

 My learning curve never ends.
-I began to learn online and understood additional concepts of Flutter & Dart and decided to be a Flutter Developer.
-I extended my knowledge with Riverpod, RESTful API & graphQL API.
+I began to learn Python, Mathematics, Data Modelling, Machine Learning and SQL for Data Science.

-I decided to learn Kotlin for Android Development with Jetpack Compose, JUnit5 and more.
-Now, I can build both cross platform apps and native apps with beautiful UI designs.
+I decided to take my Masters in Data Science from the UK to gain additional knowledge and pick Data Science as my Career Path.

-I create mobile applications in my free time, stay updated with the new technologies and continue to learn.
+I create Machine Learning Products and Applications in my free time, stay updated with the new technologies and continue to learn.

 Time management and quality are key when it comes to development.
 I realised that the way to achieve efficiency is by doing what you love and enjoy doing.